 Workplace discrimination occurs when an employer takes adverse action against an employee based on one or more factors unrelated to job ability.
 In the state of California, workplace discrimination may come in the form of being passed up for opportunity, promotion, or pay increases.
 It may also come in the form of harassment, bullying, and illegal termination.
 If you have been the victim of workplace discrimination, the Los Angeles County employment lawyers at Kirtland & Packard can help.

 In the short SlideShare below, we provide 10 examples of discrimination that are illegal in California.
 Some of these types of discrimination are illegal under federal law, but California has added protected classes to increase fairness in the workplace.
 If you have been the victim of one of these or any other type of workplace discrimination, we encourage you to call us at 310-536-1000 to schedule a free consultation and learn how the employment lawyers at Kirtland & Packard can help.

-Kirtland & Packard is an employment law and personal injury law firm serving all of California with offices in the South Bay and San Francisco areas.
+Kirtland & Packard is an employment law and personal injury law firm serving all of California from our office in the South Bay area.